OFFICE OF THE SELECTBOARD

 Approval of Previous Meeting Minutes

-Edwards made a motion to approve the 11/18/14 regular meeting minutes with two additions.
-Holtz seconded the motion, which passed, 2-0.
+Grob made a motion to approve the 11/17/15 regular meeting minutes.
+Rafus seconded the motion with one correction.
+The motion passed, 3-0.

 Hearing of Visitors